3.6 Governance Committees, Metrics, and Remediation

 Metrics that support action

 Good governance metrics are specific enough to drive decisions.
-A total deficiency count may be useful, but it is usually not enough.
+A total deficiency count is rarely enough.
 Aging shows whether records are overdue.
 Document type shows where the process fails.
-Provider or service line grouping shows who needs engagement.
-Clarification turnaround shows whether ambiguity is being resolved quickly.
+Provider or service-line grouping shows who needs engagement.
+Clarification (query) turnaround shows whether ambiguity resolves quickly, and the physician query response rate and agreement rate track CDI program health.
 Data-element error rates show whether quality reporting can be trusted.
+The delinquency rate (delinquent records divided by average monthly discharges) is the survey-facing completion metric.

-Metrics should also separate volume from rate.
-A large department may have more deficiencies because it has more encounters, while a smaller department may have a worse rate.
-Trend is also important.
-A one-month spike after a template change may require informatics review.
-A slow increase over several quarters may suggest training decay or policy drift.
+Separate volume from rate.
+A large department may have more deficiencies simply from higher encounter volume, while a smaller department may have a worse rate.
+Trend matters too: a one-month spike after a template change may need informatics review, while a slow rise over several quarters may signal training decay or policy drift.

 Remediation that matches root cause

-A strong remediation plan starts with root cause.
-If clinicians do not know the standard, education may help.
-If the template hides the required field, system redesign is needed.
-If reports use inconsistent definitions, data dictionary and analyst governance are needed.
-If leadership does not enforce completion rules, escalation and medical staff engagement may be needed.
-Matching the action to the cause is a common RHIA exam pattern.
+A strong remediation plan starts with root cause, often using a tool such as a fishbone (cause-and-effect) diagram or five whys.
+If clinicians do not know the standard, education helps.
+If a template hides the required field, system redesign is needed.
+If reports use inconsistent definitions, data-dictionary and analyst governance are needed.
+If leadership does not enforce completion rules, escalation and medical-staff engagement (up to privilege suspension) may be needed.
+Matching action to cause is a recurring RHIA exam pattern.

 A remediation plan should include: